fengtianwu/txt2video/GOAL.md

 *   **Principle 2: Modular, Incremental Development**: The script will be built and confirmed in small, functional modules before final integration.

 **7. Robustness**
-The script must be compatible with standard macOS and Linux environments and handle errors gracefully.
+*   The script is compatible with standard macOS environments and handles errors gracefully.
+*   **CJK Support**: The script automatically detects Chinese characters and switches to a suitable system font (`PingFang.ttc`) and TTS voice (`Tingting`) to ensure correct rendering and narration.